 Image noise can be in the salt-and-pepper type, forming bright dots in the dark parts of the image.
 When appearing in the dark part of the Moon, flat-Earthers incorrectly claim they are stars, “proving” that the Moon is transparent.
 In reality, these are just image noise, not part of the actual objects.

-There is often noticeable noise in images taken by a camera.
-These generally occur due to high sensitivity (ISO) settings, long exposure, or dark scenes.
+Image noise is generally more noticeable with high sensitivity (ISO) settings, long exposure, or dark scenes.

 In these pictures of the Moon, the noise is the salt-and-pepper type.
 It results in dark pixels in bright regions and bright pixels in dark regions.
-These are often very perceptible on very long exposure images.
-Noise is just noise.
-The bright spots are only seen on the pictures, but not part of the actual object.
+However, these are just noise.
+They are only visible in the pictures but not part of the actual objects.

-The picture on the right was taken with the lens covered, so that light cannot reach the sensor, and anything other than black in the image is just noise.
+The right picture was taken with the lens covered, so that light cannot reach the sensor, and anything other than black in the image is just noise.
 It was taken on ISO 3200 and 30 seconds long exposure.
 It almost perfectly reproduces the noise seen on the image of the Moon on the left.
-Astro-photographers sometimes exercise a technique called the dark-frame subtraction in order to minimize the noise.
+Astro-photographers sometimes exercise a technique called dark-frame subtraction to minimize the noise.

 In short: The bright spots on the dark part of the Moon are not stars.
 They are just noise and not part of the real object.
 Light from stars cannot pass through the Moon.
 Furthermore, the Moon is not transparent.